OpenApoc/OpenApoc/README.md

 * Port the game to any platform you like (windows, linux, android etc)
 * Support for modern screen resolutions
 * Added a full debug system ([hot keys](https://github.com/OpenApoc/OpenApoc/blob/master/README_HOTKEYS.txt), etc.)
-* Added 'more options' menu (which many improvements)
+* Added 'more options' menu (which more than 40 improvements)
 * Added skirmish module (fast fight)
-* We can bring, in mods, Julian Gollop cut ideas into the game
 * The new engine have ample opportunities for expansion and changes
   * High FPS, smooth sound during the game without bugs from original
   * No limitations which were in vanilla
+* After Release, We can bring, in mods, Julian Gollop cut ideas into the game
+* Julian Gollop "Yes, I am aware of the openApoc project and I very much do support it."

 ## What's left?